 Leaders: Born or Made?

-Writing in Forbes magazine, Erika Andersen, author of "Leading So People Will Follow," says, like most things – leadership capability falls along a bell curve.
+Writing in Forbes magazine, Erika Andersen, author of "Leading So People Will Follow," says that, like most things, leadership capability falls along a bell curve.
 So the fact is that most folks who start out with a modicum of innate leadership capability can actually become very good, even great leaders.

 The Evolution of a Leader

-However, according to biographies, such as "Steve Jobs" by Walter Isaacson, as he matured his management style began to shift and he began to moderate some of his more negative traits and have more empathy for others, realizing that people had limits.
-Upon his return to Apple, he was forced to cut staff and was quoted as expressing concern for families of employees that were laid off.
+However, according to biographies, such as "Steve Jobs" by Walter Isaacson, as Jobs matured his management style began to shift.
+He started to moderate some of his more negative traits and showed more empathy toward others, realizing that people had limits.
+Upon his return to Apple, he was forced to cut staff and was quoted as expressing concern for families of employees who were laid off.